 What is the purpose of purification through misogi-purification?

-It is to remember that we have been given the “parting Spirit” from God.
+Remember that we have been given the “parting Spirit” from God.

 This is because we bear the “misfortunes, sins, and defilements” of the world.
-In order not to forget this, we should make a habit of “misogi-purification”.
+In order not to forget this, we should make a habit of “misogi-purification.”

 Visiting a Shrine: A Form of Purification